CollinHemeltjen/SaxTP/README.md

 * When running the project as developer the downloaded files will get downloaded to the root of the project.

 # Known Issues:
-1. For some reason when a file consits of multiple packets an Unexpected end of archive error will appear when opening the file.
+1. For some reason when a file consists of multiple packets an Unexpected end of archive error will appear when opening the file.